Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   that need to be re-used in an [=OTT=] distribution workflow.
 The live ABR encoder source performs the ABR encoding of the tracks into CMAF tracks and functions as the ingest source in the CMAF ingest interface.
-Multiple live ABR encoder sources can be used, providing redundant inputs to the packager, which is the [=Receiving entity=] consuming the CMAF ingest.
+Multiple live ABR encoder sources can be used, providing redundant inputs to the packager, which is the [=receiving entity=] consuming the CMAF ingest.
 The ingest follows the CMAF Ingest specification in this document, allowing for failover, redundancy and many of the other features related to the content tracks.
   The live encoder source performs the following tasks: